brendan2675-wq/Freedom-Calculator/README.md

 # Freedom Calculator

-The Freedom Calculator by Atelier Wealth — model your PPOR pay-down strategy and pay off your home in 10 years, not 30.
+The Freedom Calculator by Atelier Wealth

 ## Tech stack